3 Top Concerns About E-Waste in the Healthcare Industry

 The majority of this e-waste is delivered to an unknown location, most likely landfills.
 From there, toxic chemicals can have extremely detrimental effects on the local environment and community.
 Further, healthcare facilities have legal obligations that require them to effectively erase and destroy digitally-stored patient data.

+In short, the irresponsible disposal of e-waste in the medical field can have severe, far-reaching consequences.
 In this article, we’ll take a look at the top three concerns about e-waste in the healthcare industry.
 First, let’s examine e-waste in the healthcare industry in more detail.

 What is considered e-waste in healthcare?

-E-waste – which stands for electronic waste – includes things like printers, cellphones, servers, hard drives, and other devices.
+E-waste, which stands for electronic waste, includes things like printers, cellphones, servers, hard drives, and other devices.
 In the healthcare industry, e-waste may also refer to computers, lab analyzers, and microscopes as well as more specialized medical devices: electrocardiograms, sphygmomanometers, and spectrophotometers, to name a few.

+Typically, this type of healthcare e-waste is produced by hospitals, toxicology laboratories, treatment centers, physician’s offices, urgent care facilities, cosmetic surgery clinics, dental offices, and other medical facilities.
 When disposed of, biomedical electronic equipment is considered a hazardous material, because it contains potentially dangerous substances like heavy metals – and that’s just one reason why responsible disposal is imperative.

 The majority of electronics used in medical clinics store data, and not just any data, but sensitive, private information about individual health records.
-Under the Health Insurance Portability and Accountability Act (HIPAA), healthcare providers are obliged to maintain health data confidentiality and security at all times – and this includes after the disposal of data-storing technology.
+Under the Health Insurance Portability and Accountability Act (HIPAA), healthcare providers are obliged to maintain health data confidentiality and security at all times and this includes after the disposal of data-storing technology.
+HIPAA requires that any data stored on a device, whether that be a computer or hard drive, is not just erased, but completely destroyed or shredded.

-3. Environmental and health impacts of e-waste
+3. Environmental and Health Impacts of w-waste

 Biomedical electronic equipment contains a range of potentially dangerous materials, such as: